-An additional clinic, operated by the Marshall University Graduate College, is located in Dunbar, West Virginia.
-In this setting, graduate students and faculty provide psychological services and/or counseling services on a referral basis to clients of the Rehabilitation Center and the general public, including students and staff of the Marshall University Graduate College.
+An additional clinic, operated by the Marshall University Graduate College, is located at the West Virginia Rehabilitation Center in Institute, West Virginia.
+In this setting, graduate students and faculty provide psychological services and/or counseling services on a referral basis to clients of the Rehabilitation Center and the general public, including students and staff of the Marshall University Graduate

+College.
 Inquiries and requests for appointments for this facility should be directed to (304) 766-2674.
 Services provided by graduate students are supervised by the faculty in Counseling and Psychology.